mome-rath/caddylog-filter/README.md

 ## Prerequisites

-You need to have `jq` installed and avalable via the `jq` command as the lines will be parsed with this tool.
+You need to have `jq` installed and available via the `jq` command as the lines will be parsed with this tool.

 ## Log File Format